Ondulab/CISYNTH_Max_External/README.md

 ## Description

 The CYSINTH is an innovative tangible interface for creating music and visuals.
-Utilizing our CIS instrument, the CISYNTH produces a UDP stream of thousands of values captured by contact image sensor, transmitted at a frequency up to 1000 Hz.
+Utilizing our CIS instrument, The CISYNTH generates a UDP stream containing thousands of values captured by both the contact image sensor and the inertial measurement unit, transmitted at frequencies of up to 1kHz.
 This stream can be used to generate music or display image stream in Max/MSP, Pure Data, and our [Viewer]([https://github.com/Ondulab/CISYNTH_Viewer]).

 ## Project Status
-This project is currently in the initial development phase and has not been released for public use yet.
-Please note that it may contain incomplete features and is not recommended for production environments at this stage.
+This project is now in an advanced stage of maturity, nearing the product’s commercialization.
+Please note that while most features are complete, minor adjustments may still be made as we prepare for the final release.

 ## Features

 ### Power over Ethernet (PoE)

-Our device now supports Power over Ethernet (PoE), which simplifies cabling and installation by allowing both electrical power and data transfer over a single Ethernet cable.
+Our device supports Power over Ethernet (PoE), which simplifies cabling and installation by allowing both electrical power and data transfer over a single Ethernet cable.

 ### Inertial Measurement Unit (IMU)

-The integration of an inertial measurement unit enhances accuracy in motion capture and spatial orientation.
+The integration of an inertial measurement unit enables precise 3D gesture tracking, allowing for detailed.

 #### HTTP Server

 The CISYNTH device comes with a built-in HTTP server that allows for easy configuration via a web browser.
-Access the web interface by navigating to the device's IP address (default: `192.168.0.10`).
+Access the web interface by navigating to the device's IP address (default: `[192.168.0.10](http://192.168.0.10/config.html)`).
 Below are the key sections and functionalities of the interface:

 ##### CIS Parameters
+/
 - **DPI (Dots Per Inch)**:
   Configures the resolution of the Contact Image Sensor (CIS).
 Available options:
   - 200 DPI